Global behaviour of bistable solutions for gradient systems in one unbounded spatial dimension: Invasion implies convergence

 Then, let us take and fix a positive quantity $c$ satisfying the following conditions:

-The two first conditions are satisfied as soon as $c$ is smaller than and sufficiently close to $\cesc$, thus existence of a quantity $c$ satisfying the three conditions follows from hypothesis \hypDiscVel.
+The two first conditions are satisfied as soon as $c$ is smaller than and close enough to $\cesc$, thus existence of a quantity $c$ satisfying the three conditions follows from hypothesis \textup{(\hyperlink{hypDiscVel}{\hypDiscVelRef})}.
 The following lemma is identical to \vref{lem:first_attempt_time_int} (but the proof will be slightly different, see \cref{fig:fist_attempt_time_int_bis}).